Active Directory Federation Services (ADFS)

 - Click Edit Claim Issuance Policy... in the menu.
 The "Edit Claim Issuance Policy" window appears.

 - Set Claim rule template to "Transform an Incoming Claim."

 - Set the following options:

-- Claim rule name: Enter a human-readable name.
-In this example, we use
+- Claim rule name: Enter a human-readable name, such as "Email to NameID."

 - Outgoing claim type: Name ID